-Launching an online course for the first time can be a daunting experience.
-It involves a lot of moving pieces: from choosing a topic to putting the content for sale online and growing your audience.
+It can be intimidating to launch an online course for the first time.
+It entails a lot of moving parts, from picking a topic to selling your content online and expanding your following.

 Let’s look into simple to-do lists to create and sell your online course.
 This list is divided into three main steps -